 Would recommend customers to be more patient, especially during peak hours.
 (Have come across a negative reviews stating, ”do not communicate with customer… question or query will be refused.”)

 Despite the challenges, the risks of opening an F&B in the heart of town, the couple decided to go ahead to follow their passion – which is to cook for people.

-Angela had been cooking for family and friends, especially in her home town Hanoi, but was encouraged to set up a business.
+Angela had been cooking for family and friends, especially in her home town Hanoi, and was encouraged to set up a F&B business.

-They decided to try if such a business could make it or not back then, and gained good support and have been doing so for more than 3 years.
+They decided to try if such a business could make it back then, gained good support, and therefore have been doing so for more than 3 years.

-Prices of the Vietnamese noodle bowls are considered inexpensive, mostly at $10 or below with no GST or service charge.
+Prices of the Vietnamese noodle bowls are considered inexpensive for a town area, mostly at $10 or below with no GST or service charge.
 Extra $0.50 for takeaways.

 Items offered include Sliced Beef Ribeye ($8), Sliced Beef Shin ($8), Beef Balls ($8), Best Feast Combo ($10), Chicken Pho ($7), Chicken Balls ($7), Sliced Pork ($7), and a Vegetarian Pho option ($7).

 Sides dishes include Prawn with Pork Fresh Spring Rolls ($6), Chicken Wings ($5), Honey Chicken Wings (5), and Banh Mi ($6 – $7).